experientials/ziloo-firmware/docs/RPI-INSTALL.md

 > ssh-keygen -t ed25519 -C "ziloo@thepia.com"

+## /usr experiment

+This turned out to add
 Setup the `usr` domain with all relevant software.
 In the future this would be linked to a separate partition with Git repository and working directory.